 You are most likely to detect sign of mud fever as the horses hair will begin to mat together with crusty scabs appearing with a nasty looking discharge often between the scabs and the skin.
 Some horse owner will notice heat and swelling and often a reaction to any additional pressure or flexion of the effected limb.

-Trush is a common infection found in horses hooves which are left wet for extended periods of time.
+Trush is a common infection found in horses hooves if left wet and muddy for extended periods of time.
 Trush can lead to pain and requires immediate attention to prevent further complications such as abscesses.

 Leg mites and other parasites can thrive in wet and humid conditions.
 Chorioptic mange (leg mites) can create extensive damage to the skin which causes swelling and thickening of the skin which then lends itself to bacterial entry.
 Mites are more common in breeds with feathered legs but can be found in all horse breeds.
 If you suspect parasite infection has incurred it is important to seek professional medical diagnosis where your vet will take a deep dermal skin scrape to asses what the exact issue is.

 Often where you and your horse enter the paddock or regularly feed the ground becomes more muddy.
 You could, if possible, try to move this location around the paddock to prevent standing in one spot all the time and relocate water troughs every few months.
-If this isnt possible try to cover the extremely sodden areas with clean hay or shavings - anything to prevent them submerging their legs in the mud.
+If this isn't possible try to cover the extremely sodden areas with matting, or clean hay and shavings - anything to prevent them submerging their legs in the mud.

 If your horse is turned out then you could look at providing additional shelter and warmth for them to get them out of the muddy and cold conditions.
 If your horse is turned in then you could look at changing the bedding as that can sometimes being the irritant both physically (through the hay/straw) or chemically (through the ammonia created by urine).

-If your horse has feathers then clipping the feathers will help you treat the condition.
+If your horse has feathers then clipping the feathers at this time of year will help you prevent issues relating to their feathers being submerged in mud for long periods.

 Installing better drainage and gutters along the roof which redirect rainwater away from the paddock or standing areas can also help.
 Wet, poorly drained pastures and paddocks are commonly associated with the distal limb dermatitis and can be avoided with careful planning of the drainage water.

-What should you do to treat hoof issues related to the muddy ground?
+Treating hoof issues related to the muddy ground

 The earlier you can spot any infection the easier, quicker and cheaper the treatment will be!
 In wet times of the year we recommend checking your horse daily.